Observation of Gravitational Waves by Invariants for Electromagnetic Waves: Antenna Patterns for GWs

 We show plots of $\mathfrak{F}_{1}^{\left(+1\right)}$ for different $\chi>0$ in \Cref{fig:antenna} that cover all representative cases because other pattern functions are given by

 Defining the overall gain as

 we find that the measurement with EMWs in the linear polarization ($\chi=0$) has the most strong gain of GWs.
-However, in this case, we can not simultaneously determine the ellipticity $\eta$ and the polarization angle $\xi$ of GWs.
-For the EMWs in the circular polarization ($\chi=\pi/4$), the polarization angle $\xi$ of GWs is not determined.
+However, in this case, we cannot simultaneously determine the ellipticity $\eta$ and the polarization angle $\xi$ of GWs.
+For the measurement with EMWs in the circular polarization ($\chi=\pi/4$), the polarization angle $\xi$ of GWs is not determined.